 Note: It's only since writing this recipe that I realise that the term "pigs in blankets" means different things in different countries.
 The sausage and bacon concept here is typically British.

-In the USA, the term refers to sausages wrapped in a short crust pastry.
+In the USA, the term refers to sausages wrapped in a short crust pastry - something that I'd probably refer to as a mini sausage roll.
 The sausage is usually a Frankfurter or Wienie, it is sometimes wrapped in bacon and occasionally cheese.

 In Germany or the Netherlands, if you asked for the literal translation you would be served with sausage meat in a puff pastry - similar to the English sausage roll.